jsosulski/co2-monitor/README.md

 My device is a rebrand of [ZGm053U](https://www.zyaura.com/product-detail/zgm053u/) namely [airco2ntrol-mini](https://www.tfa-dostmann.de/produkt/co2-monitor-airco2ntrol-mini-31-5006/) by tfa.
-Interestingly the tfa device doesn't even advertise the capability to read out anything from the usb port.
+Interestingly, tfa doesn't even advertise the capability of the device to read out anything from the USB port.

-If at some point I figure out how to have an ESP32-S3 act as a USB-HID host using Rust, I might also add a program that reads out the sensor using the ESP32 and publishes it somewhere over the ~rainbow~ wifi.
+If, at some point, I figure out how to have an ESP32-S3 act as a USB-HID host using rust, I might also add a program that reads out the sensor using the ESP32 and publishes it somewhere over the ~rainbow~ wifi.

 ## CLI usage

 The CLI works on linux, for other OSes YMMV.
-It logs approx every 5 seconds the latest co2 and temperature readings to a csv file in the directory the cli was invoked.
-If your user doesnt have HID permissions you need to run the cli with sudo.
+It logs approx every 5 seconds the latest co2 and temperature readings to a csv file in the directory the CLI was invoked.
+If your user doesnt have HID permissions you need to run the CLI with sudo.

 ```bash